 Insurance companies know that if they don’t negotiate fairly with our lawyers, they’ll end up in court.
 That’s one reason why it’s important to call even if you already have a settlement offer on the table.
 We have helped countless clients in similar situations negotiate their settlements to get the full amount they deserve.

-At William G. Kolodner, P.A., our goal is to get fair verdicts and settlements to protect our clients’ in the future.
+At William G. Kolodner Personal Injury Lawyers, our goal is to get fair verdicts and settlements to protect our clients’ in the future.
 If you’re interested in learning more, don’t hesitate to call for a free consultation.

 Act Quickly: Maryland Time Limits for Filing a Lawsuit